 Read more about how Rob got started in wildlife filmmaking

 Besides being one of the faces for the Pearson Science video series, Rob has made a name for himself in outdoor education.
-If you take a boating, hunting, archery, skydiving, ATV, snowmobile or paddle-sports course in the US, it’s likely you’ll see Rob and Haley presenting the material to you through their work with Kalkomey and Skydive Chicago.
-Rob is the lead director for the Untamed Science Youtube series.
+If you take a boating, hunting, archery, skydiving, ATV, snowmobile or paddle-sports course in the US, it’s likely you’ll see Rob presenting the material via their work with Kalkomey and Skydive Chicago.
+Rob is the lead director for the Untamed Science and 52Things Youtube series.
 Here are a few snippets from that.

 Rob is a huge advocate for increasing science education in the world.
 He gives talks about the importance of increasing the storytelling to the public by scientists.
 Here is a talk he gave at the UNC Climate Change Symposium.